 One of Daubenton's pupils, the physician Vicq d'Azyr (1749-1794), went beyond comparative anatomy to develop a truly comparative form of medicine.
 His initial concern was cattle plague or rinderpest.
 This disease was prevalent throughout Europe in the 18th century.
 It inspired much medical comment and attempts to control it by quarantine, modelled on responses to bubonic plague in humans (Wilkinson, 1992).
-After reporting upon this disease to the French government, d'Azyr was made secretary to a Royal Commission of Enquiry into epidemics and epizootics and steered its 1778 evolution into the Société Royale de Médicine.
-His investigations demonstrate the continuing importance of the environment in thinking about human and animal health and disease.
-Drawing on medical meteorology and topology, D'Azyr correlated human and animal epidemics with climatic and geographical conditions.
+After reporting upon this disease to the French government, d'Azyr was made secretary to a Royal Commission of Enquiry into epidemics and epizootics, and steered its 1778 evolution into the Societe Royale de Medicine.
+His investigations drew on medical meteorology and topology to correlate human and animal epidemics with climatic and geographical conditions.
 D'Azyr also performed animal experiments.
 He believed that by understanding the functioning of organs in health, it was possible to make sense of their dysfunction in disease (Hannaway, 1994).
 Perceiving no dividing line between human and animal medicine, he argued that 'considerations on the diseases which attack man are applicable without any exception to those which attack animals.
-Medicine is one: and its general principles, once set out, are very easy to apply to different circumstances and species' (Hannaway, 1977).
+Medicine is one: and its general principles, once set out, are very easy to apply to different circumstances and species' (Hannaway, 1977, p.
+438).

 A similar stance was adopted by a number of British surgeons, who became actively involved in equine health care during the second half of the 18th century.
-Arguing that 'physic' (conventional medicine) was the same whether practised on humans or horses, they wrote manuals of farriery and established infirmaries for the treatment of horses and tuition of pupils.
+Arguing that 'physic' (conventional medicine) was the same whether practised on humans or horses, they wrote medicalized manuals of farriery and established infirmaries for the treatment of horses and tuition of pupils.
 For them, farriery was part of natural history or comparative anatomy.
 It was therefore a polite practice, suitable for a gentleman (MacKay, 2009).

-Comparative anatomy was consolidated as a medical practice by the surgeon John Hunter (1728-1793).
-He established his own menagerie and spent hours each day dissecting and experimenting upon animals.
-He incorporated their bodies into his museum, which numbered over 500 species with 13,000 specimens at his death in 1793 (Chaplin, 2008).
+Comparative anatomy was consolidated as a medical practice by the surgeon, John Hunter (1728-1793).
+He established his own menagerie, and spent hours each day dissecting and experimenting upon animals.
+He incorporated their bodies into his museum, which numbered over 500 species with 13,000 specimens at the time of his death in 1793 (Chaplin, 2008).
 Hunter's influence on the field of surgery and its growing profile kept animals at the forefront of medical research in subsequent years (Lawrence, 1996).
 It was one of his pupils, Edward Jenner, who showed in 1796 that cowpox inoculation could protect humans from smallpox (Fisher, 1991).